awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 ### View labels for a parameter \(AWS CLI\)<a name="sysman-paramstore-labels-cli-view"></a>

-You can use the [GetParameterHistory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameterHistory.html) API action to view the full history and all labels attached to a specified parameter\.
-Or, you can use the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API action to view a list of all parameters that are assigned a specific label\.
+You can use the [GetParameterHistory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameterHistory.html) API operation to view the full history and all labels attached to a specified parameter\.
+Or, you can use the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API operation to view a list of all parameters that are assigned a specific label\.

-**To view labels for a parameter by using the GetParameterHistory API action**
+**To view labels for a parameter by using the GetParameterHistory API operation**

 1. Run the following command to view a list of parameters for which you can view labels\.
 **Note**